mesmacosta/google-datacatalog-governance-best-pratices/README.md

 - [Tag Central](tag-central/README.md)
     ![N|Solid](tag-central/docs/architecture.png "architecture")
-    Sets up a Tag Central project with Tag Templates, and sets the IAM permissions for 3 personas:
+    Uses Terraform to set up a Tag Central project with Tag Templates, and sets the IAM permissions for 3 personas:
     1. **Data Governor**
         * Has admin access to all Data Catalog resources in the Tag Central project and Analytics projects.
     1. **Data Curator**